 Who can get a civil no-contact order for victims of registered sex offenders?

-If you are the victim of a sex offense (or certain other non-sexual offenses) that occurred in North Carolina or if you are the victim of a substantially similar crime in another state, you may be eligible for a 50D civil no-contact order if:
+If you are the victim of a sex offense, or certain other non-sexual offenses, that occurred in North Carolina or a similar crime in another state, you may be eligible for a 50D civil no-contact order if:

 - The abuser was convicted of the offense; and

 - The criminal offense requires registration on the sex offender registry.1

 You may also be able to file on behalf of a minor child or an incompetent adult who is a victim of registerable sex offense.2

 What crimes could qualify me for a 50D civil no-contact order?

 Most of the crimes that require registration are sexually violent crimes, including forcible rape of an adult or child, statutory rape, sexual battery, and sexual exploitation of a minor.
 Other crimes are sexual in nature, but not necessarily violent, such as felony peeping.
 Certain non-sexual offenses against a minor also require registration, including kidnapping, felonious restraint and abduction of a child by a non-parent.1 You can read more about which crimes require registration by reading the language of NCGS § 14-208.6 on our Selected North Carolina Statutes page or by looking at the chart created by the University of North Carolina School of Government.